oreilp11/cs7ns1-project2/README.md

 6. _(Optional)_ Classify the captcha set with a trained .tflite model using `classify.py`

 ## Instructions on How to Run Code
+The below assumes you are in the root directory of the project i.e. parent directory of `src`

 ### Classifying on Pi
 The files you will need are `fetch_files.py` and `rasp_classify.py`.
 The prerequisite python packages are listed in the `requirements-pi.txt` file.